-In 2017, Certified Nurse Midwife Jessica Pettigrew started to ask the patients in her OB/GYN clinic a new question: Do you have any sexual concerns you’d like to address?
+A few years back, Jessica Pettigrew, a certified nurse midwife, started to ask patients in her OB/GYN clinic a new question: Do you have any sexual concerns you’d like to address?

 Making women’s sexual health a priority